hoc-labs/article-progression/README.md

 ### Lorem Ipsum Text

+In this assignment, there are several places where you will need to use some Lorem Ipsum text.

 A technique front-end developers use when they need some text to display in prototypes (non-production code), is to use sample text supplied by sites like [https://loremipsum.io/](https://loremipsum.io/).